About Us

 Ron Franks

-Founding Director, Immediate Past Chair, Company Secretary
+Co-Founding Director, Company Secretary

 Ron is the parent of a child living with disability.
 He has extensive knowledge of the disability sector having served on the boards of several disability organisations and has consulted to various organisations regarding corporate governance, strategy and large-scale project implementation.
-He is a founding Director of YLOT and the inaugural Chairperson.
+He is a founding Director of YLOT and was the inaugural Chairperson.
 He is a corporate governance and strategy consultant and has established several successful businesses.
 Ron is regularly sought for his business and organisational competencies.

 Paul Sheen